Musique

 action movie quite a surprise indeed!...
 One thing is for sure,

-the rounds at the moment - the music has a very strong, almost
+rounds at the moment - the music has a very strong, almost orchestral

-orchestral feel at times, it is dynamic, grandiose and attention
+feel at times, it is dynamic, grandiose and attention grabbing with

 Dave Shoesmith, Compact